 North American trained applicants should contact the CPSO directly for an application package and apply directly to the College upon acceptance into our fellowship program.
 Training cannot begin without the CPSO certificate.

-5. The College of Physicians and Surgeons of Ontario (CPSO) now require that all international medical graduates (IMGs) must obtain source verification of their medical degree by the Physician Credentials Registry of Canada (PCRC) as a condition of educational licensure in Ontario.
-The CPSO has chosen to apply the PCRC requirement equally to Canadian and non-Canadian IMGs, despite the fact that non-Canadian IMGs in clinical fellowships are predominantly short-term, one-time visitors to Canada.
-Beginning January 1, 2012, all IMGs with new residency or clinical fellowship training appointments must comply with the PCRC requirement.
+5. The College of Physicians and Surgeons of Ontario (CPSO) require that all international medical graduates (IMGs) must have their medical degree sourced verified by physicianapply.ca (previously Physician Credentials Registry of Canada (PCRC)) as a condition of educational licensure in Ontario.
+Please visit www.physiciansapply.ca for more information.

 7. International Medical Graduates (IMG’s) whose application to our program is approved, must complete the CPSOs Pre-Entry Assessment Program (PEAP) in order to obtain an unrestricted postgraduate medical education certification of registration (educational licence).
 The PEAP is an assessment process that evaluates IMG’s in order to determine whether they can function at their reported level of training.
 It allows assessment of candidates in a supervised clinical environment on the physiatry service.
 You will receive a full salary during this period either through the hospital if you are funded by the Physiatry Fellowship program or from your sponsor if funded by another institution or your own government.
 The PEAP is undertaken at the beginning of the Fellowship.
 The duration for PEAP is normally 8 weeks but can be extended by the Program Director up to a maximum of 12 weeks if necessary.
 The PEAP period will not add to the length of the Fellowship training program or the original appointment.
 After successful completion of the PEAP, the CPSO will convert the PEAP registration to an unrestricted educational licence for the duration of the Fellowship.
 If the trainee is unsuccessful in the PEAP s/he is ineligible for post graduate training and there is no course for appeal.
 The trainee will not be allowed to complete her/his Fellowship at the University of Toronto or apply to the same discipline at any other University in Ontario and will have to leave Canada.
 Trainees are advised not to bring family to Toronto until after successful completion of PEAP.
 The Trainee can voluntarily withdraw from the PEAP prior to the end date.